Ralim/IronOS/Documentation/Settings.md

 ### Setting: Temperature unit

-Select a preference of °C or °F.
+Select a display preference of °C or °F.

 On device help text: